 Part of respecting your physical form is to embody acceptance just as you are.
 While you may have areas of improvement or a definition of optimal physical condition, you also have many positive attributes at this moment.

 When you can accept and then appreciate the body that you have, flaws and all, you can envision yourself in a balanced way.
-From this point, you can seek to further honor your body as a gift that you cherish and develop ways to improve or maintain its condition to sustain its ability to perform at its best.
+You are not a project desperately in need of repair, but a beautiful gift that can be further enhanced and shared.
+From this healthy viewpoint, you can seek to further honor your body as a gift that you cherish and develop ways to improve or maintain its condition and sustain its ability to perform at its best.

 Why is Physical Self Care Important?

 Physical self care is important as a means to maintain or improve your health and bodily condition.
 Just as with any other assets that you may own, better performance and longevity can be attained when focused on preventative care and timely response to concerns.

 Alternatively, neglect of the body can result in a host of issues including: